HazyResearch/deepdive/README.md

 ```

-### 4. Defining Evidence Relations
+### 4. Defining Evidence

 ```
-deepdive.evidence.entity_evidence.relation: "entity_evidence"
-deepdive.evidence.entity_evidence.factor: "entitiesExtractor"
+deepdive.relations.titles.evidence_field: "has_entities"
 ```

-Note: The evidence relation must have exactly the same schema as the output_relation that created the factor.
+DeepDive will treat rows that are not NULL as evidence variables, all other rows as query variables.

 ## Developer Guide & System Architecture